Tears of Pearls: Background

 The single was available exclusively in selected areas of Europe.
 The music video for "Tears of Pearls" features tour footage from the group's Future of Earthly Delites tour.
 It was directed by Adolfo Doring.
 The music video features on the group's home video release, The Video Collection, and in edited form on the VHS release of The Story So Far.

-The cover art for the single was also used for the 1998 re release of "I Want You" in the United Kingdom, and the release of "Santa Monica" as a single in Japan.
+The cover art for the single was also used for the 1998 re-release of "I Want You" in the United Kingdom, and the release of "Santa Monica" as a single in Japan.

-In the song's chorus, the pearls are revealed to be "mixed emotions" that humans keep locked away like stolen jewels, concealed from the rest of the world.
-From time to time those emotions and feelings burst out in the open, creating those tears of pearls.
+In the song's chorus, the titular pearls are revealed to be "mixed emotions" that humans keep locked away like stolen jewels, concealed from the rest of the world.
+From time to time those emotions and feelings burst out in the open, creating "tears of pearls".

 In the words of Daniel Jones, "Tears of Pearls" was a track he composed "because Darren wanted me to write it".
 The creative process was unusual, consisting of Hayes requesting various changes from Jones to build up the song he had in mind.
-Darren Hayes described it as a "hipster-retroist" tribute to the New Wave acts of the 1980s, citing Duran Duran and George Michael as key inspirations.
-He clarified that "Tears of Pearls" was meant to be a "theatrical" number which he thought would be great to open Savage Garden's live shows and tours.
+Hayes described it as a "hipster-retroist" tribute to the new wave acts of the 1980s, citing Duran Duran and George Michael as key inspirations.
+He clarified that "Tears of Pearls" was meant to be a "theatrical" number that he thought would be great to open Savage Garden's live shows and tours.